tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 For example, if each replica is configured to allow five requests every ten seconds, five replicas could collectively accept up to 25 requests during that period rather than the intended five.

-The same limitation exists on the calling side. `EmailNotificationClient`'s `blockedUntil` value is stored in an in-memory `AtomicReference`, so it is scoped to a single `rest-service` instance.
-With multiple `rest-service` replicas, each instance learns about the available quota independently, and none knows what the others have already consumed.
+The same limitation exists when distributing the calling side.
+With multiple `rest-service` replicas, each instance learns about the available quota independently, and none of them know what the others have already consumed.

 To enforce a global quota, the rate-limit state needs to move out of the individual application processes and into shared infrastructure that every instance can access.
-One option is a Redis-backed token bucket; libraries such as Bucket4j can support this kind of distributed rate limiting.
+One option is a Redis-backed token bucket.
+Libraries such as [Bucket4j](https://github.com/bucket4j/bucket4j#bucket4j-distributed-features) can support this kind of distributed rate limiting.

 Another option is to move rate limiting out of the application entirely and enforce it at an API Gateway or similar edge component.
-In that case, however, the gateway itself must provide coordinated rate-limit state across its replicas; simply running multiple independent gateway instances would recreate the same problem at a different layer.
+In that case, however, the gateway itself must provide coordinated rate-limit state across its replicas.
+Simply running multiple independent gateway instances would recreate the same problem at a different layer.

 ## Conclusion